-า 6.
-Exhibits (co ntinued) Second Supplemental Indenture, dated as of May 13, 2009, between the Company and the Bank of Nova Scotia Trust Company of New York.
+ո 6.
+Exhibits (co ntinued) 4.4 Second Supplemental Indenture, dated as of May 13, 2009, between the Company and the Bank of Nova Scotia Trust Company of New York.
 (Incorporated by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K filed May 13, 2009, File No. 1-6682.)
 4.5 Third Supplemental Indenture, dated as of March 11, 2010, between the Company and the Bank of Nova Scotia Trust Company of New York.
 (Incorporated by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K filed March 11, 2010, File No. 1-6682.)
 10.1 Form of Fair Market Value Stock Option Agreement under the Hasbro, Inc. Restated 2003 Stock Incentive Performance Plan.
-10.2 Form of Contingent Stock Performance Award under the Hasbro, Inc. Restated 2003 Stock Incentive Performance Plan.
-10.3 Hasbro, Inc. 2011 Performance Rewards Program.
-10.4 Form of Non-Competition, Non-Solicitation and Confidentiality Agreement.
-(Applicable to Duncan Billing, John Frascotti, and Deborah Thomas and certain other employees of the Company.)
-12 Computation of Ratio of Earnings to Fixed Charges Quarter Ended March 27, 2011.
+(Applicable to Duncan Billing, David D.R.
+Hargreaves, John Frascotti and Deborah Thomas and certain other employees of the Company.)
+10.2 Form of Fair Market Value Stock Option Agreement under the Hasbro, Inc. Restated 2003 Stock Incentive Performance Plan.
+10.3 Form of Contingent Stock Performance Award under the Hasbro, Inc. Restated 2003 Stock Incentive Performance Plan.
+(Applicable to Duncan Billing, David D.R.
+Hargreaves, John Frascotti and Deborah Thomas and certain other employees of the Company.)
+10.4 Form of Contingent Stock Performance Award under the Hasbro, Inc. Restated 2003 Stock Incentive Performance Plan 10.5 Hasbro, Inc. 2012 Performance Rewards Program.
+10.6 Form of Non-Competition, Non-Solicitation and Confidentiality Agreement.
+(Applicable to Duncan Billing, David D.R.
+Hargreaves, John Frascotti and Deborah Thomas and certain other employees of the Company.)
 31.1 Certification of the Chief Executive Officer Pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934.
 31.2 Certification of the Chief Financial Officer Pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934.
 32.1 Certification of the Chief Executive Officer Pursuant to Rule 13a-14(b) under the Securities Exchange Act of 1934.
 32.2 Certification of the Chief Financial Officer Pursuant to Rule 13a-14(b) under the Securities Exchange Act of 1934.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB XBRL Taxonomy Extension Labels Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB XBRL Taxonomy Extension Labels Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document